miltoncamacho/datalad-training/docs/tutorial.rst

 Use DataLad **selectively**:

+For CPIP the JSON sidecars will be always available locally, so you can always get metadata without downloading large NIfTIs.
+Even if you are not working with CPIP data, you can still benefit from this approach.

 .. code-block:: bash

    # Only get JSON sidecars (metadata) for functional runs
-   datalad get 'sub-*/func/*_bold.json'
+   datalad get 'sub-*/ses-*/func/*_bold.json'

-   # Only get events TSVs for “stroop” task
+   # Only get events TSVs for “rest” task
-   datalad get 'sub-*/func/*task-stroop*events.tsv'
+   datalad get 'sub-*/ses-*/func/*task-rest*events.tsv'

 This is especially helpful for very large datasets.

-2) Keep the BIDS dataset read-only
+1) Keep the BIDS dataset read-only
 ----------------------------------

 Treat the dataset as **pristine input**.
 Do your analysis in a separate directory (e.g., ``analysis/``).
-If you need persistent, reproducible steps, learn ``datalad run`` later—it records the exact command and inputs/outputs.
+If you need persistent, reproducible steps, learn ``datalad run`` later (it records the exact command and inputs/outputs).

 3) Speed up PyBIDS indexing (optional)
 --------------------------------------